-Table 4 lists proposed wells to be plugged and abandoned in 2021.
-These are illustrated in Attachment 1.
-Eight of the twelve wells are within 800' of the developed areas and would qualify as "bonus wells."
+Table 4 lists proposed wells to be plugged and abandoned in Year 2022.
+Seven of the twelve wells are within 800' of the developed areas and would qualify as "bonus wells."
 Additional abandonments deemed appropriate by CalGEM / Sentinel Peak Resources are possible throughout the year.
 Abandonment operations will be conducted in accordance with current CalGEM regulations and rules specified under Section 10 of the Settlement Agreement and other applicable regulations.

 Sections 4.c. - d. of the Settlement Agreement provide a process for the operator to generate "bonus wells" that allow additional drilling in each calendar year.
 "Bonus wells" generated under the Settlement Agreement are tied to well abandonments that occur within 800' of developed areas.
 See Table 5 for a cumulative list of wells plugged and abandoned since inception of the CSD, including those that qualify for "bonus wells".
-These are illustrated in Attachment 2.
+These are illustrated in Attachment 1.